 Our Sport and Physical Education degree helps you gain in-depth knowledge about the effect of sport, physical education and activity on individuals and society as a whole.
 The degree will allow you to explore the impact of sport at the individual, team, organisational and wider community level, from grass roots through to the elite.

 Studying Sport and Physical Education at Liverpool Hope University gives you a skills-based theoretical, practical and applied experience which is underpinned by a foundation in subject knowledge and research skills.
-You will have the opportunity to explore in detail a wide variety of principles and practices in different sports.
+Based on cutting edge research, you will have the opportunity to explore in detail a wide variety of principles and practices in different sports.
 The degree focuses on core disciplines in the field.
-These include applied and theoretical approaches to sport psychology, performance and technique, sport analysis, sport development, sociology and history, and coaching science and development.
+These include applied and theoretical approaches to sport psychology, performance and technique, sport analysis, sport management, sociology and history, and coaching science and development.

 Teaching on this degree is structured into lectures, where are students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You will also have practical sessions both on campus and at Plas Caerdeon, the University’s Field Centre in Snowdonia National Park, Wales.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week.